 - Origins Available:

 The surname Needs was first found in Lincolnshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 12th century when held estates in that county.

-Important Dates for the Needs family
+Early History of the Needs family

 This web page shows only a small excerpt of our Needs research.
 Another 114 words (8 lines of text) covering the years 1175, 1455, and 1487 are included under the topic Early Needs History in all our PDF Extended History products and printed products wherever possible.

 Needs has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Neame, Neame, Neem, Neeme, Name, Neme and others.

 Early Notables of the Needs family (pre 1700)